Guillawme/cryoEM-scripts/README.md

   constitute a training set for crYOLO.
 Dependencies: Python3, `numpy`.
 - `imgstats.sh`: gather pixel intensity statistics from motion-corrected micrographs.
 Dependencies: [IMOD][imod].
+- `exclude_low_res_micrographs.awk`: filter a `micrographs_ctf.star` file from
+  RELION to keep only micrographs with a rlnCtfMaxResolution equal to or better than a user-provided threshold.
+Dependencies: awk.

 [relion]: https://github.com/3dem/relion